QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 In particular, is there always a unique :math:`c \in (0, y)` that solves :eq:`cpi_coledef`?

-The answer is yes, under our assumptions
+The answer is yes, under our assumptions.

 For any :math:`\sigma \in \mathscr P`, the right side of :eq:`cpi_coledef`